Muon decay and neutrino mass: The decay rate

-The terms in $\Sigma$ and $\Delta^2$ arise because of the non vanishing of the neutrino masses and have denominators of the type $(W-E)^{-n}$, with $n=1,2$ which cannot diverge thanks to Eq.(\ref{em}), but can be very large.
+The terms in $\Sigma$ and $\Delta^2$ arise because of the non vanishing neutrino masses.
+In the expressions of the $S$-quantities there are denominators of the type $(W-E)^{-n}$, with $n=1,2,3$, which cannot diverge thanks to Eq.(\ref{em}), but can be very large.
+We recall that they are considered keeping the neutrino masses within their present upper values, namely $m_{\bar{\nu}_e}\leq 0.8~ 10^{-6} ~MeV$ and $m_{\nu_\mu} \leq 0.19~ MeV$.